jmogl/VerletBallPhysicsDemo/README.md

 - Mainloop.js: [Managing main loop & FPS](https://github.com/IceCreamYou/MainLoop.js)
 - Vector2D.js:  Basic vector methods
 - index.html: Web page framework
-- style.css: Cascading style sheet for formatting
+- style.css: Cascading style sheet for web page formatting

 **To Do:**
 - Add a GUI for phones.
 The small checkbox on the lower right is hard to see on small devices.